KWKEliasson/SampleTree/README.md

-# SampleBooks
+# Samplebook
-Organizer for lab notes and data in Jupyter notebooks
+Hierarchical structure for describing processes and summarizing data using jupyter notebook